Asking LLMs to Verify First is Almost Free Lunch: Introduction

-In this paper, we propose a method that is extreme cheap to improve LLM reasoning.
-The core is Verification-First strategy, providing an answer (regard its correctness or not) along with the problem and ask LLM to first verify/evaluate the provided answer then give correct answer, in contrast to ordinary reasoning that reaches the final answer starting from the problem only.
-The key insights are (i) logically, verifying an answer is easier than generating a correct answer \cite{baker1975relativizations}, while implies a informative reverse reasoning path that is complementary to standard CoT to be helpful \cite{polya1957solve}; (ii) psychologically, asking one to critic an answer from others could naturally invoke one's critical thinking by overcoming egocentrism \cite{piaget1976piaget,brookfield1987developing}.
+In this paper, we propose a method that is extremely cheap to improve LLM reasoning, by complementing the CoT process from the start.
+The core is Verification-First (VF) strategy, providing an answer (regard its correctness or not) along with the problem and ask LLM to first verify/evaluate the provided answer then give correct answer, in contrast to ordinary reasoning that starting from the problem only.
+The key insight is that verifying an answer restricts the logical search space of the final answer by pruning the LLM's output distribution autoregressively, with theoretical analysis provided.
+The VF strategy can be implemented by providing a random/trivial answer with minimal prior knowledge, or previously generated answer, and thus can be generalized as a TTS method.
+It turns out to improve reasoning with costing \textbf{minimal/zero prior knowledge, no training, and minimal test-time computation} (comparing with existing TTS methods).
+For example shown in Figure~\ref{fig:perfomance0}, adding one simple sentence in the prompt can effectively improve the performance of SOTA thinking models, with almost no additional cost.
+Our contributions are:

-To implement with minimal additional prior knowledge, VF only needs to provide a random/trivial answer in the prompt.
-The verification process turns out to have much fewer output tokens than an ordinary CoT path, some times even no explicit verification-only process, thus require very small additional test-time computation.
-To generalize across tasks and control test-time cost, we propose Iter-VF as a TTS strategy, and human providing initial answer is no longer necessary.
-Iter-VF iterates the VF process with model-generated answer in previous output.
-Such Iter-VF method turns out to be more effective and efficient than other TTS methods applicable with minimal prior knowledge and no training.

-Our contribution can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose VF strategy, an extreme cheap way to improve LLM reasoning by providing an answer along with the problem to ask LLM to first verify then generate.